-Attitudes to organic labels depend on consumers' valuesDecember 7th, 2012 in Health /
+Attitudes to organic labels depend on consumers' valuesDecember 7, 2012 by Krishna Ramanujan in Medicine & Health / Health

 Labeling food as "organic" may not always lead to a positive impression, according to a recent Cornell study.